Basically, a scene where, after killing someone, the victim's beheaded and their head is held up to demonstrate it.

 - Pushed up a notch by Leo Bonhart in Tower of the Swallow, who forces Ciri to watch as he saws off her True Companions' (whom he previously slaughtered) heads off, leaving her First Love (a girl, to boot) for last, and then presents them proudly to her.
 Ciri doesn't take it very well, to say the least.

 - Happens all the time in Romance of the Three Kingdoms, with both heroes and villains using the trope.
-Late in the story the sons of Guan Yu and Zhang Fei would casually announce that they've defeated an enemy general and "here is his head."
-This was even mocked in a parody webcomic: "Next time, don't leave a head on my desk."
+Late in the story, the sons of Guan Yu and Zhang Fei would casually announce that they've defeated an enemy general and "here is his head."
+This was even mocked in San: Three Kingdoms Comic, a parody of this novel, as described in its own entry.

 - In The General series, Raj Whitehall's army happens to kill the brother of the Squadron's leader in a skirmish.
 He takes the opportunity to attempt to provoke their (large, but disorganized) army into a Zerg Rush at his prepared position, and sends one of his men to present the head to the Admiral during the pre-battle truce.
 The result is shock and horror amongst the Squadron nobles, enough that they actually open fire on the officer and kill him despite the white truce flag.
 Raj has every single noble responsible crucified, after a battle in which his army takes effectively no other casualties.